gbrammer/grizli/docs/grizli/install.rst

         cd grizli
         python setup.py install

 `Grizli` requires a few environmental variables to be set that point to directory location of configuration files.
-The "`export`" lines below can be put into the ~/.bashrc setup file so that they're set automatically.
+The "`export`" lines below can be put into the *~/.bashrc* or *~/.bash_profile* setup files so that the system variables are set automatically when you start a new terminal/shell session.

     .. code:: bash